Nuestra Visión

 Nuestra Visión (translation: Our Vision) is an American Spanish language free-to-air television network, owned by Publicidad y Contenido Editorial S.A. de C.V. a subsidiary of América Móvil.
 The network launched on November 21, 2017 and is available in select markets across the United States.

-The network primarily features Mexican movies from the golden era of Mexican movies to recent productions.
+The network primarily features Mexican movies from the golden age of Mexican cinema to recent productions.
 Programming also includes live sporting events as well as special events, such as concerts, interviews with top-tier celebrities, series and music clips.
 It also airs daily newscasts and sportscasts produced live through companies owned by América Móvil, UNO TV and Claro Sports.